Last Updated: March 16, 2022

 Let’s check out the statistics showing how many people returned to their usual workspace.

-- In May 2020, less than 40% of UK people returned to their offices after lockdown.
+In Mid-September 2020, 45% of UK people returned to their offices after the lockdown

-- 64% of people in the UK returned to their offices during September.
+Less than half of UK office workers returned to their offices during September

 The lockdown had shown people that working from home was not only possible but could be more efficient as well.

 Coronavirus and Work in the UK

 Most people tend to take homeworking for granted and don’t realise how beneficial it could be for their business.
 Here is what some in the UK had to say regarding homeworking:

 In 2021, 40% of the respondents in the UK reported substantially improved perceptions of working from home

 The majority generally isn’t aware of how things are when working from home, but according to HubbleHQ’s survey, that trend is changing.
 People have started to realise that working from home can be as productive as working from the office.

 Here is what UK residents in 2020 had to say about their preferred work environment: